Your expert guide to exploring Maya ruins in Yucatán

 ➡️ Drive to Becal, a small town just over the border in Campeche where jipi hats are made.

-Hotel Recommendation Near Uxmal
+Hotel recommendation Near Uxmal

 ⭐️ Uxmal Resort Maya – I have not stayed here but this is the hotel everyone has told me about, raved about and made me long to visit.
 Next time I’m in the area I will be staying here.